Main funding principles

 An employee who is upgrading his / her vocational skills or qualifications retains the right to receive his / her salary and can be granted, in particular, training leave of:

-An employee is also entitled to take a part of the day off or full day off in order to arrive in time for, and attend, compulsory classes.
+An employee may also take a part of the day off or full day off in order to arrive in time for, and attend, compulsory classes.

 The employer may grant additional benefits to an employee who is upgrading his / her vocational skills or qualifications.
 In particular, the employer can cover fees for training and costs of travel, textbooks and accommodation.